inventables/x-carve-instructions/upgrade/step6/index.md

 <img src="photos/IMG_6195.JPG">
 <img src="photos/IMG_6203.JPG">

-Carefully slide the x-carriage off of the wide makerlide.
+Carefully slide the x-carriage off of the wide makerslide.
 You may need to <a href="http://x-carve-instructions.inventables.com/1000mm/step9/" target="_blank">adjust</a> the eccentric spacer to the open position to allow the x-carraige to move easily.

 <img src="photos/IMG_6208.JPG">